 Email Client Setup

-How to manually set up email in desktop clients with the correct server settings for Gmail, Outlook.com, and Yahoo
+How to manually set up email in desktop clients with the correct server settings for Gmail, Outlook.com, and Yahoo.
+Covers IMAP, SMTP, ports, and SSL settings.

 Most email clients auto-detect your settings when you enter your email address.
 But when auto-detection fails – or you need to enter settings manually for a custom domain – you need the actual server names, ports, and security settings.
 This guide covers the three most common providers and how to set them up in the major desktop email clients.